TerraFirmaCraft/Documentation/1.18.x/data/recipes.md

 - `type`: `tfc:scraping`
 - `ingredient`: An [Ingredient](../ingredients/).
 This is the input for the recipe.
 - `result`: An [Item Stack](../common-types/#item-stacks).
 The output of the recipe.
+- `input_texture`: The identifier of the texture displayed on the block for the unfinished item.
+Must be an existing item/block texture or stitched to the atlas.
+- `output_texture`: The identifier of the texture displayed on the block for the finished item.
+Must be an existing item/block texture or stitched to the atlas.